 Cruising out of San Diego was a fun experience.
 The Port was very organized; more organized than some other ports we have embarked from in the past.
+The only issue was traffic getting there as there is construction by the port currently.
 We set sail for Hawaii on the Celebrity Century for a 15 night cruise for my Birthday.

 The Coronado Ferry crosses the San Diego Bay between San Diego and the city of Coronado.
 It is one of three ways to travel between these two cities.
 The ride takes about fifteen minutes and the ferry crosses the Bay every hour, all day between the hours of 9:00 am and 10:00 pm.
 It is a pedestrian ony ferry, but bicycles are allowed with no extra charge.

 The ferry docks at the Broadway Pier in San Diego and at the Ferrylanding Market Place in Coronado.